Trainee to Trainee: Why You Should Pray

 Prayer is… the joy of the church

 Have you ever said you will pray about something – and forgotten?
-(And then avoided that person the next couple of Sundays in your forgetfulness comes out in conversation?)
+(And then avoided that person the next couple of Sundays in case your forgetfulness comes out in conversation?)
 I have.
 But the example of Christ Church family members was to pray with people at the point of talking with them, rather than saying I’d do it later.
 And that meant the prayer got prayed.